yui-mhcp/speech_to_text/README.md

 - **Mail**: `yui-mhcp@tutanota.com`
 - **[Discord](https://discord.com)**: yui0732

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-See the [LICENSE](LICENSE) file for details.
+See the [LICENCE](LICENCE) file for details.

 This license allows you to use, modify, and distribute the code, as long as you include the original copyright and license notice in any copy of the software/source.
 Additionally, if you modify the code and distribute it, or run it on a server as a service, you must make your modified version available under the same license.